iam-TJ/open-dishy/README.md

 ## How it Works

 Originally the User Terminal (a.k.a. dishy.starlink.com on 192.168.100.1) served a large HTML file and associated fonts, images, and Javascript.
 In early 2024 the content of the HTML file was mostly removed, leaving only a Starlink logo.
 Investigations showed that the supporting Javascript, fonts, and images were still available and/or being served.
 The original HTML was recovered from a saved web page from 2023.
 The page included embedded fonts and images which have been extracted.
-All are stored inthe ./assets/ directory.
+All are stored in the ./assets/ directory.

 The HTML and Javascript was originally minified to save space.
-That has been reversed so the code can be read and edited easily - these files have "mod" in their names and are served by default to aid invesitgations in the browser developer tools.
+That has been reversed so the code can be read and edited easily - these files have "mod" in their names and are served by default to aid investigations in the browser developer tools.

 There are two Javascript files: api.bundle.web.js and app.bundle.web.js.
 This repository contains two copies of each file; the saved 2023 and latest 2024 versions.
 It turns out app.bundle.web.js hasn't changed; api.bundle.web.js doubled in size but - strangely - when deminified (using Firefox developer tools to Pretty-print it) the files are almost identical in both size and content - excepting different variable names due to minification.
 So far investigations into the doubling of size have failed to determine the cause.